Chia-Network/cadt/README.md

 Example:

 ```
-SELECT * FROM projects WHERE projectName MATCH "partial name" ORDER BY rank
+SELECT rank, * FROM projects_fts WHERE projects_fts MATCH "PartialMatch*" ORDER BY rank

+The '*' in the match is needed for wildcard
 ```

 More info: https://www.sqlite.org/fts5.html